All guidesSegmentation

 In Engaged (30 Days) OR In Semi-Engaged (30-90 Days)

-Use "Sendable" as your default campaign audience, then narrow from there.
+Make "Sendable" your default campaign audience, then narrow from there.

-2. Using static segments — Use dynamic segments that update automatically.
+2. Using static segments.
+Use dynamic segments that update on their own.
 Engagement changes daily.

-3. Ignoring purchase history — At minimum, separate "has purchased" from "has never purchased."
+3. Ignoring purchase history.
+At a minimum, separate "has purchased" from "has never purchased."

-4. Segment overlap confusion — Document priority: VIP > Repeat > One-Time > Non-Buyer.
+4. Letting segments overlap.
+Document the priority so nobody gets counted twice: VIP > Repeat > One-Time > Non-Buyer.

 Checklist